F. R. Leavis: Early life and education

 Leavis was born in Cambridge in 1895 to Harry Leavis (1862–1921) and Kate Sarah Moore (1874–1929).
 His father was a cultured man who ran a shop in Cambridge that sold pianos and other musical instruments, and his son was to retain a respect for him throughout his life.
-Leavis was educated at The Perse School in Cambridge (in English terms a public school), whose headmaster was Dr W. H. D. Rouse.
-Rouse was a classicist and known for his "direct method", a practice which required teachers to carry on classroom conversations with their pupils in Latin and classical Greek.
+Leavis was educated at the Perse School in Cambridge (in English terms a public school).
+The headmaster W. H. D. Rouse was a classicist known for his "direct method" which required teachers to carry on classroom conversations with their pupils in Latin and classical Greek.
 Though he had some fluency in foreign languages, Leavis felt that his native language was the only one on which he was able to speak with authority.
 His extensive reading in the classical languages is not therefore strongly evident in his work.

 Leavis had won a scholarship from the Perse School to Emmanuel College, Cambridge, to study history.
 Britain declared war on Germany soon after he matriculated, when he was 19.
 Leavis left Cambridge after his first year as an undergraduate and joined the Friends' Ambulance Unit (FAU) at York in 1915.
-After the introduction of conscription in 1916, when his brother Ralph also joined the FAU, he benefited from the blanket recognition of the members of the Friends' Ambulance Unit as conscientious objectors.
+After the introduction of conscription in 1916, when his brother Ralph also joined the FAU, he benefited from blanket recognition of the members of the Friends' Ambulance Unit as conscientious objectors.
 Leavis is quoted as saying: "But after the Bloody Somme there could be no question for anyone who knew what modern war was like of joining the army."

 He worked in France behind the Western Front, carrying a copy of Milton's poems with him.
 His wartime experiences had a lasting effect on him, making him prone to insomnia.
 He maintained that exposure to poison gas retained in the clothes of soldiers who had been gassed damaged his physical health, but that his poor digestion was due to "...not gas at Ypres, but the things I didn't say".
 Leavis was slow to recover from the war, and he was later to refer to it as "the great hiatus".
 He said: "The war, to put it egotistically, was bad luck for us."

 On his return from the war in 1919, Leavis resumed his studies at Cambridge and obtained a lower second-class in Part I of the history tripos.
-He then changed his field of study to English and became a pupil in the newly founded English School.
+He then changed his field of study to English and became a student in the English Faculty.
 Despite graduating with first-class honours in his final examinations, Leavis was not seen as a strong candidate for a research fellowship and instead embarked on a PhD, then an unusual career move for an aspiring academic.
 In 1924, Leavis presented a thesis on The Relationship of Journalism to Literature, which "studied the rise and earlier development of the press in England".
 This work contributed to his lifelong concern with the way in which the ethos of a periodical can both reflect and mould the cultural aspirations of a wider public.